8 Physical Therapy Marketing Strategies with a Therapy Pool (1 of 2)

 Aquatic therapy has been documented to deliver faster outcomes.
 And ultimately, offering clients the best results in the shortest time is any physical therapist's best marketing strategy.

-Many physical therapy practices choose Endless Pools for their aquatic therapy.
-Endless Pools offer:
+Many physical therapy practices choose Endless Pools for their aquatic therapy pools.
+Endless Pools Commercial models offer:

 - Energy-efficient heating